flynx/XMPGen/README.rst

     --root=ROOT           root of the directory tree we will be working at (default: ".").
     --input=INPUT         name of directory containing previews (default:
                           "preview (RAW)").
-NOTE: this directroy tree can not be used for OUTPUT.
+NOTE: this directory tree can not be used for OUTPUT.
     --output=OUTPUT       name of directory to store .XMP files. if --no-search is not set this is where we search for relevant files